 Citycon Oyj: Flagging notification in accordance with Chapter 9 Section 10 of the Finnish Securities Markets Act

-HELSINKI, March 3, 2023 /PRNewswire/ -- Citycon Oyj ("Citycon" or the "Company") has received on 2 March 2023 the following notification pursuant to Chapter 9, Section 5 of the Finnish Securities Markets Act following the change in Gazit Europe Netherlands B.V. direct holding of shares in Citycon.
+HELSINKI, March 7, 2023 /PRNewswire/ -- Citycon Oyj ("Citycon" or the "Company") has received on 7 March 2023 the following notification pursuant to Chapter 9, Section 5 of the Finnish Securities Markets Act according to which Gazit Europe Netherlands B.V direct holding of shares in Citycon has increased above fifteen (15) percent.

-The change in ownership is due to the completion of the first instalment of a share transfer under a share purchase agreement, as notified in a previous flagging notification published on 24 February 2023, entered into by Gazit Europe Netherlands B.V. and its parent G City Ltd. on 22 February 2023.
-This notification concerns the transfer of 3,200,000 shares in Citycon as the first instalment under the share purchase agreement.
+The change in ownership is due to the completion of the third instalment of a share transfer under a share purchase agreement, as notified in a previous flagging notification published on 24 February 2023, entered into by Gazit Europe Netherlands B.V. and its parent G City Ltd. on 22 February 2023.
+This notification concerns the transfer of 3,200,000 shares in Citycon as the third instalment under the share purchase agreement.
+The second instalment of 3,200,000 shares was executed on 2 March 2023.

 Citycon has one series of shares in which each share carries one vote.
 The total number of shares and votes is 168,008,940.